unixorn/awesome-zsh-plugins/README.md

 - [abbr (theme)](https://github.com/PhilsLab/abbr-zsh-theme) - Displays an abbreviated version of the current directory path, shows the Python virtualenv, Rust version, `git` status, and the exit code of last command.
 Works well on dark backgrounds by default but colors can be easily customized.
 - [abhiyan](https://github.com/abhiyandhakal/abhiyan.zsh/) - Segmented prompt.
 Includes decorators for `git` branch, staged file count, unstaged file count & untracked file count, username, current working directory and the time.
 Requires Powerline-compatible fonts.
 - [absolute](https://github.com/NelsonBrandao/absolute) - Very clean looking theme with decorators for `git` status, `node` version and the exit code from the last command.
+- [abzt](https://github.com/stentibbing/abzt-zsh-theme) - No nonsense theme with decorators for `git` status and directory information.
+Requires a nerdfont.
 - [acenoster](https://github.com/himdek/Acenoster-ZSH-Theme) - A multi-purpose theme with very detailed `git` and `mercurial` support.
 Also includes decorators for AWS profile name, virtual environment name if any, number of background tasks, current directory and previous command's exit code if non-zero.
 - [achab](https://github.com/niotna/antoinechab-theme) - Includes decorators for the current folder path, the current user and the current `git` branch.
 Decorator colors are easily customizable.
 - [adamdodev](https://github.com/adamdodev/adamdodev-zsh-theme) - Includes decorators for `git` status, the name of your AWS profile, the name of your Azure Service Principal, kubernetes context, terraform workspace, last command exit status and current working directory.